Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

 \textbf{Mid-circuit readout with motional state shelving} Having demonstrated our capability to prepare motion-superposition states, we now show that this can be used to perform mid-circuit readout~\cite{Singh2023,Deist2022,Graham2023,Lis2023,Norcia2023} (Fig.~\ref{Fig3}D), which is a necessary step in error correcting codes~\cite{Terhal2015}, and which enables various near term applications such as measurement-based generation of long-range entangled states~\cite{Lee2022,Verresen2021} and enhanced metrology~\cite{Rosenband2013}.

-To do so, we first divide the atom array into two ensembles $A$ and $B$.
-We apply a global carrier $\pi/2$ pulse on both ensembles to prepare the $\ket{0,+}$ state.
+To do so, we first divide the atom array into two ensembles $A$ and $B$, and prepare both in the motion-superposition $\ket{0,+}$ state.
 We then selectively lower the trap depths in $B$, while holding $A$ constant~\cite{Shaw2023A}.
 This induces a reduction in trap frequency for atoms in $B$, and thus changes the motional qubit energy spacing.
-We can then selectively apply sideband driving only to the ensemble $B$, hence transferring only atoms in $B$ into the $\ket{+,\uparrow}$ state~\cite{Shaw2023A}, leaving $A$ largely unperturbed~\cite{SM}.
+We can then selectively apply sideband driving only to the ensemble $B$, hence transferring only atoms in $B$ into the $\ket{+,\uparrow}$ state~\cite{Shaw2023A}, leaving $A$ largely unperturbed.
+To test that $A$ is not perturbed, we perform a readout pulse with varying phase either with or without the shelving operation on $B$.
+Both cases show the same Ramsey contrast in $A$ of $0.89^{+1}_{-1}$, with a uncontrolled phase shift of only $0.018^{+9}_{-9}\pi$ which could likely be further reduced through more careful calibration (Fig.~\ref{Fig3}E).

-We then apply a global, fast detection of atoms in the electronic ground state~\cite{Scholl2023}, which projects the spin state of atoms in $A$, while preserving the coherence of atoms in $B$.
-We finally unshelve atoms in $B$, and read out their coherence (Fig.~\ref{Fig3}E).
+Having shelved atoms in $B$, we apply a global, fast detection of atoms in the electronic ground state~\cite{Scholl2023}, which projects the spin state of atoms in $A$, while preserving the coherence of atoms in $B$.
+We finally unshelve atoms in $B$, and read out their coherence (Fig.~\ref{Fig3}F).
 The shelving and unshelving procedure is designed to apply a motional echo composed of four sideband pulses in order to eliminate shot-to-shot fluctuations of the trap depth~\cite{SM}.
 We obtain a bare contrast of $0.79_{-1}^{+1}$ after performing these four sideband pulses, which corresponds to a state preparation and measurement (SPAM) corrected~\cite{SM} one-way, optical-to-motion transduction fidelity of $0.943_{-3}^{+3}$.
-This fidelity can be further improved thanks to erasure conversion of atoms in $B$.
-If the transduction fails, then atoms in $B$ are detected during the fast image, which we then excise to obtain an overall contrast of $0.972_{-10}^{+10}$ which corresponds to a one-way transduction fidelity~\cite{SM} of $0.993_{-3}^{+3}$.
-We note that as the fast image has negligible impact on the coherence of motional states in $B$, this protocol demonstrates \textit{mid-circuit} erasure detection which has only been recently demonstrated with ytterbium atoms in neutral atom systems~\cite{Ma2023}.